mkuthan/mkuthan.github.io/_posts/2022-03-08-stream-processing-part2.md

 ## Late activity without allowed lateness

-We have slowly moved into the more interesting scenarios.
+We've slowly moved into the more interesting scenarios.
 What happens if the late activity will be observed in the stream and the allowed lateness [isn't explicitly defined](https://github.com/apache/beam/blob/v2.37.0/sdks/java/core/src/main/java/org/apache/beam/sdk/values/WindowingStrategy.java#L65)?

 ```scala